 Over the summer, I am hoping to gain valuable work experience which will be able to help for future employment and internship possibilities next summer.

 There is no official exam results day although the results should come soon and I will post these ASAP!!!
 I am also contacting year two lectures on material for modules next year to get a good head start at some of the lectures which I will be undertaking next year.
-Over the

 I am also contacting year two lectures on material for modules next year to get a good head start at some of the lectures which I will be undertaking next year.
 I am really interested in the content for my modules next year and cannot wait to look into some of the research for them.